12 ways to Gamble Smart

 Don't set only a trip limit, because you might lose it all on the first day of your trip.
 A trip limit and a daily limit is the way to go.
 Set it and respect it!

 2. Quit while you're ahead.

 You'll do this by setting a session win limit.
 Pick an amount that you'd be happy to win, say $50, $100, $300, whatever.
 If you get ahead by that much, then stop playing, at least for a while.
 If you keep playing, you're likely to just give your winnings back to the house.
-You will have blown not just your winnings but the opportunity to feel like a winner for more than a few minutes.
+You'll have blown not just your winnings, but also the opportunity to feel like a winner for more than a few minutes.
 So stop, and do anything besides gambling.
+(Here are some ideas.)
 Whatever it is you're doing, you'll feel like a winner while you're doing it.
 It beats feeling like a loser, which is how you feel if you turn around and give your winnings right back to the casino.

 |Average Loss Calculator|